JaneWetherholt/GameOfLife/src/README.md

 Once the board is built, the application will evaluate each cell of the board to determine the next state of the board and print that next state to the console.

+##Requirements, Features, and Algorithm and Design Choice
+• Highlights the requirements and additional features that were implemented.

+The main requirements were fairly straightforward: the initial program should accept and 8x6 grid and that grid would be evaluated based on the rules of Conway's Game of Life and output the next state.
+The application should be designed based on Object Oriented Programming principles and should utilise test driven development with JUnit tests.
+A fancy user interface wasn't required, but the program should be easy and intuitive and not require extensive set up.

+• A brief discussion of your algorithm and design choice.

+I started by simply solving the Game of Life LeetCode problem.
+I figured that would give me a baseline of what the solution could be at bare minimum and I could start to see how to design the application around the solution.
+Once I had that down, I fleshed out the steps of the game from the user's perspective; what input would be required of the user and how the application could work around that.
+The GameBoardEvaluator class came first, since most of the LeetCode solution revolved around the actual evaluation of the GameBoard.
+Then I wrote the GameBoard class to set up its attributes and a method to print the board.
+As I started to flesh out those two classes, I realized I needed a third class to actually build the GameBoard and validate the values that were going into it.
+The Evaluator cared to a point what the values were, and originally I had an exception to handle invalid boards there, but in order to keep the game from crashing entirely at that point, I decided it would be better to have the user input validated in real time than at the end of the game.
+It makes more sense to validate the input before you build the GameBoard rather than waiting all the way until the end to do it.

 ## Application Tech and Installation

 For this project, I used Java and JUnit to test the application code.
 I wanted to make the